-Estimate is not shown, as it does not meet National Center for Health Statistics standards of reliability.
+^{}Estimate is not shown, as it does not meet National Center for Health Statistics standards of reliability

 Poverty categories are based on the ratio of the family's income in the previous calendar year to the appropriate poverty threshold (given the family's size and number of children), as defined by the U.S. Census Bureau for that year (Semega JL, Kollar MA, Creamer J, Mohanty A. Income and poverty in the United States: 2018.
 Current Population Reports, P60-266.
 2019 and Semega J, Kollar M, Shrider EA, Creamer J. Income and poverty in the United States: 2019.
 Current Population Reports, P60-270.
 2020).
-Poor persons were defined as those with incomes less than 100% of the Felar poverty level (FPL); near-poor persons have incomes 100% to less than 200% of the FPL; not-poor persons have incomes that are 200% of the FPL or greater.
-The percentage of respondents under age 65 with unknown poverty status in was 7.6% in 2019 and 8.0% in the first two quarters of 2020.
+The percentage of respondents under age 65 with unknown poverty status in was 7.6% in 2019 and 8.4% in 2020.
 Persons with unknown poverty status are not shown in this table.
 Estimates may differ from estimates that are based on both reported and imputed income.